NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 ```

-### Step 8.3 _ArcGesturePriorities Class
+### Step 8.3 `_ArcGesturePrioritize` Class

 You will be adding an `_ArcGesture` class in the next step that needs the manager `_ArcGesturePrioritize` to make it the priority gesture.
 You will add the manager first to make sure the drag of the slider is not prevented during drag.
-You will slot this new class after our Public API functions:
+You will slot this new class after your Public API functions:

 ```python